justin808/justin808.github.io/source/_posts/2013-05-08-strategies-for-rails-logging-and-error-handling.markdown

 <div class="outline-text-3" id="text-1-3">

 <p>Sometimes too much of a good thing (log info) is a bad thing, and that's true
 with Rails default logging.
-Check out the gem =<a href="https://github.com/roidrage/lograge">lograge</a>=.
+Check out the gem '<a href="https://github.com/roidrage/lograge">lograge</a>'.
 The big difference is that a single request will take a single line.
 To quote the README, instead of logs like this:
 </p>